NikKowPHP/social-brain/chapters/chapter-1.md

 1.  **Your Hijack 'Tell':** What is the primary physical sensation that lets you know your [ICON: Shield] Sentinel brain is activating? (e.g., heat in the face, tightness in the chest, clenching jaw, knot in the stomach).
 This is your personal system alert.
 2.  **Log an Event:** Over the next week, your mission is to notice this "tell" in real time.
 Briefly describe one event that triggered it.
-3.  **The Intervention:** Did you remember to use The Conductor's Breath?
+3.  **Log the Intervention:** Did you use The Conductor's Breath?
 What was the immediate effect on the physical sensation?
+(Note: The goal is to collect data, not achieve perfect calm.
+Even if you still felt hijacked, what did you notice?)
 4.  **Path to Adaptive:** How could mastering The Conductor's Breath help you strengthen your least-dominant brain profile?